HohJD/JD-Notes/README.md

 Cybersecurity
 -Mostly python, can find bugs in big company website, firewall protect websites & all.
--Didnt touch much yet, but plan to focus on it one day

 Data Science/ Database
 Programming language used is R programming and Python